mendersoftware/mender-docs/01.Getting-started/01.Quickstart-with-raspberry-pi/docs.md

 Keep this terminal open as we will shortly use it to install the Mender client.

-### Step 2 - Login to Mender Professional
+### Step 2 - Login to Mender Starter

-Login to your [Mender Professional account](https://hosted.mender.io/ui/#/login?target=_blank), and when on the main page for the first time new users will get a tutorial in the Mender web GUI.
+Login to your [Mender Starter account](https://hosted.mender.io/ui/#/login?target=_blank), and when on the main page for the first time new users will get a tutorial in the Mender web GUI.

 Go to the **Dashboard** tab and click on **Connect a device**.
 Then Click on **Connect my own device**.
 Select your Raspberry Pi model and click **Next**.
 You should see a screen similar to the one below.
 Keep this open as we will use it in the next step.